Are you over 21?

 – Adam and Grace Robbings

-Our Taproom, which opened in 2015, features a brewery right in the middle of the tasting room, where we brew batches of beer that you’ll taste in both here, at The Canning Line, and in distribution.
-Our system here is 15 barrels.
+Opened in 2015, our Ballard Taproom features a 15-barrel brewhouse right in the middle of the space.
+This is where we brew smaller batches of beer that you’ll taste across our locations and in distribution.
+Food by Reuben’s Eats featuring monthly specials.

 The Production Brewery

-This is where we brew the majority of the beers you see in cans and bottles on our 30-barrel brewhouse, freeing up our other facilities to help us brew the breadth of beers we are known for.
-Also home to The Canning Line, our second tasting room
+This is where we brew the majority of the beers you see in cans, kegs, and bottles.
+The system here is a 30-barrel brewhouse, which frees our other facilities to make the breadth of beers we are known for.
+Also home to The Canning Line, one of our two private event spaces.

-Our Taproom, which opened in 2015, features a brewery right in the middle of the tasting room, where we brew batches of beer that you’ll taste in both here, at The Canning Line, and in distribution.
-Our system here is 15 barrels.
+Opened in 2015, our Ballard Taproom features a 15-barrel brewhouse right in the middle of the space.
+This is where we brew smaller batches of beer that you’ll taste across our locations and in distribution.
+Food by Reuben’s Eats featuring monthly specials.

 The Production Brewery

-This is where we brew the majority of the beers you see in cans and bottles on our 30-barrel brewhouse, freeing up our other facilities to help us brew the breadth of beers we are known for.
-Also home to The Canning Line, our second tasting room
+This is where we brew the majority of the beers you see in cans, kegs, and bottles.
+The system here is a 30-barrel brewhouse, which frees our other facilities to make the breadth of beers we are known for.
+Also home to The Canning Line, one of our two private event spaces.

 Reuben's Brews in 30 Seconds